sonic-net/SONiC/doc/sfputil/dump_sfp_eeprom.md

 ##### sfputil change

 A new subcommand `eeprom_hexdump_all` shall be added to `sfputil show` command group.
-The comamnd shall dump eeprom data for all existing cables except RJ45.
+The command shall dump eeprom data for all existing cables except RJ45.

 Sample output: